CodeYourFuture/syllabus/docs/js-core-1/week-2/homework.md

 Use what you learned in this lesson to give feedback to other students who have submitted their coursework.

-Helping to give feedback on other peoples coursework doesn't only help them, it also helps you by reading a variety of different code,
+Helping to give feedback on other peoples coursework doesn't only help them, it also helps you by reading a variety of different code.

 You must